The 7 Deadly Sins of Retirement Planning

 Envy drives people to compete with others and can thwart a retirement plan.
 “Driving new cars, acquiring a home in a fashionable neighborhood, and sending the kids to private school to keep up with their friends are surefire ways to minimize your retirement saving potential,” says Mark Petersen, CPA, CFP, and vice president of affluent wealth planning for Carson Wealth.
 Competing may also transfer to investing.
 Making risky bets and stock picking could lead to a financial disaster.
 The better course is to forget whom you’re envious of in the short term and invest in broad categories of asset classes to minimize your risk.

 Don’t let anger cloud your judgment when leaving a job.
 Often, irrational decisions are made in the heat of anger.
 Leaving a job without sufficient planning could wreck retirement savings.
 “You may be living off that savings if your job search takes longer than expected, and voluntarily leaving employment may disqualify you for receiving unemployment benefits,” says Petersen.
 In addition, paying for COBRA insurance is generally more expensive than an employer group plan insurance premium, which is often paid by an employer.
 If you have to leave, it’s best to do it amicably.
 You’ll need a referral.
-Learn these smart tips for retiring early, from people who figured out how.

 It’s not unusual for investors to get greedy and chase returns, often to their detriment.
 “Once a stock or new investment vehicle starts moving, it’s tempting to jump on board,” Luxenberg says.
 “Your friends and family are all making great money at it.
 Why not you?”
 Unfortunately, most people wait until the trend is well-established before they plunge in.
 “Most investors buy the right things but do it at the wrong time, and that’s enough to sink a portfolio,” he says.